Janet L. Cameron Scholarship - $2000

 Sebolt Fitness/Wellness Research Award - $250

 This award is given annually in memory of Don Sebolt, who oversaw the undergraduate service program in exercise and sports and supports travel to a scientific conference to present research on the health aspects of physical fitness.
-Students can either be attending a meeting in the future, have already attended the previous summer or fall, or will attend in the upcoming spring prior to the application date.
-Students will need to provide documentation of meeting participation.
-Next application cycle is fall 2017.
+Students may attend a meeting in the fall, spring, or summer of the current academic year and will need to provide documentation of participation.
+Next application cycle fall 2018.